prettydiff/schadenfreude/readme.md

 ### From the browser
 3. Go to https://localhost:9001

+If you are in an environment with an unstable network or unreliable services you will need some help.
+TCP timeouts will break this simple Node service.
+Here is a quick alternative approach:

+1. `npm install forever -g`
+2. `forever start service.js`
+3. Go to https://localhost:9001 in the browser

 ## Notes

 * I am not formatting the data response, because I don't know what your data looks like.
 The data comes back in a function called *ajax*.